caglanakpinar/A-B-Test-Bayesian-Approach-Without-Estimated-Parameters/README.md

 - Now, We need to calculate X given data set what is the Q parameter.
 With Beyes Theorem, it is possible.

 ### Assumption Of Distributions:
+The assumption of Bayesian Approach is related to priors and posteriors.
+With given parameter, sample of data X of distributio will be Bernolli Distribution (P(X | Q)).
+This trerm is Bernolli Distributed.
+It has combinotion of two choices of Q parameter "0 or 1", "True or False".
+Another term which is parameter of estimated value (P(Q)) when it is sampled many times, Max,mum likelihood Theorem will be worked at it will shape as Beta Distribution.
+P(Q) values provide two main assumption of beta distribution 1st) Every each P(Q) values are independent.
+2nd) P(Q) values are distributed around [0,1].
+Bernolli And Beta Distribution are going to be the Priors.
+Multiplication of Bernolli And Beta Distribution are going to be the Posteriors and it will be Beta Distributed when Likelihood Estimation is worked.